mobiletonster/blogposts/code/cloud/azure-key-storage.md

 ![key vault setup screen](images/azure-key-storage/9-key-vault-setup.jpg#screenshot)

-For the next step, setting up access policies, we will just leave the default for now and click `next`.
+For the next step, setting up access policies, we will leave the default as `Vault access policy` and click `next`.
+Later, we will return to this screen and configure access policies for our application.

 ![key vault access policy screen](images/azure-key-storage/10-access-policy.jpg#screenshot)